Sven-I-Am/php-order-form/README.md

     * :thumbsup: keep track of total spent by user (using COOKIE)
     * :thumbsup: show the total spent at the bottom of the page
     * :thumbsup: try keeping all this code within index.php (thank you Siccofor the tip on error logs and strval($totalSpentValue))
-    * :thumbsdown: create email-message to user
+    * :thumbsup: create email-message to user
-      * :thumbsdown: show order summary, order price and delivery time in the message
+      * :thumbsup: show order summary, order price and delivery time in the message
-    * :thumbsdown: create email-message to owner
+    * :thumbsup: create email-message to owner
-    * :thumbsdown: send email using mail() function
+    * :thumbsup: send email using mail() function
+    * :thumbsdown: allow for ordering with numeric values instead of checkboxes
+    * :thumbsdown: allow for ordering drinks and foods with one order
+      * :thumbsdown: no using JavaScript
+      * :thumbsdown: keep the functionality of switching between foods and drinks on the page